First Lady Bake-Off: 2000 competition

-Seeking to capitalize on the controversy, the magazine Family Circle came up with the idea of a cooking contest between the wives of presidential candidates.
-The competition gave potential First Ladies the opportunity to publish cookie recipes in the magazine, which its subscribers would then bake and vote for their favorites.
-The winning recipes were announced in October, ahead of the presidential election.

-Debbie Walsh, director of the Center for American Women and Politics at Rutgers University, said that Clinton's remarks "stepped outside the bounds of what was seen as the traditional role of first lady, potential first lady [...] the price she paid was being placed in the midst of a cookie bake-off."
-Kelly Faircloth of Jezebel attributed the backlash towards Clinton's comments and the success of the contest to contemporary anxieties about the increasing number of career women.
-According to media science professor Tammy R. Vigil, media coverage of the bake-off portrayed the women participating as adhering to traditional gender roles and published anecdotes about their domestic lives that contributed to this image.

-Clinton reportedly took the competition seriously and enlisted friends to help her with baking, as a way to recover from the gaffe and make herself appear more traditional.
-Clinton won the competition against her opponent Barbara Bush.
-Bush later wrote that her recipe had been borrowed from a housemate.
+During the 2000 US presidential election, Laura Bush, wife of George W. Bush, competed in the bake-off Tipper Gore, wife of Al Gore.
+Bush submitted a recipe for cowboy cookies, while Gore submitted a recipe for ginger snaps.
+Bush won the competition.

-2004 election
+2004 competition

-During the 2004 US Presidential election, Laura Bush's cowboy cookies beat Teresa Kerry's pumpkin spice cookies.
-Kerry told NPR and The New York Times that she disapproved of the recipe and suspected one of her staff of purposely sabotaging her by submitting an unappealing recipe.
+During the 2004 US Presidential election, the bake-off was held between Laura Bush and Teresa Heinz, wife of John Kerry.
+Bush's cowboy cookies beat Kerry's pumpkin spice cookies.
+Kerry told NPR and The New York Times that she disapproved of the pumpkin spice recipe and suspected one of her staff of purposely sabotaging her by submitting an unappealing recipe.
 She further stated that she did not like pumpkin cookies and had never made them before.
 Kerry's office claimed that they had originally submitted a recipe called "Yummy Wonders" which was rejected by Family Circle, and one of her staffers submitted pumpkin spice cookies as a replacement without consulting her.
-Kerry's press secretary Marla Romash corroborated her statements, saying that "If you tasted those [pumpkin] cookies, you'd think someone was trying to do you harm, too."
+Kerry's press secretary, Marla Romash, corroborated her statements, saying that "If you tasted those [pumpkin] cookies, you'd think someone was trying to do you harm, too."